mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 ## Usage

-After running the command for installation, NodeBB becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, SearXNG becomes available at the specified hostname like `https://example.com`.

 To get started, open the URL with a web browser, and follow the set up wizard.
 Some of the details for the database are automatically specified.

 On the wizard UI, **the scheme (`HTTPS` or `HTTP`) for the public facing URL is sometimes not detected properly**.
 Make sure that the correct one is specified, and set it manually if not.
-The service works even if the correct one is not set, but certain plugins such as [`nodebb-plugin-2factor`](https://github.com/julianlam/nodebb-plugin-2factor) will not work as expected, as WebAuthn requires the canonical URL to being on the secure contexts (HTTPS).
+The service works even if the correct one is not set, but certain plugins such as [`searxng-plugin-2factor`](https://github.com/julianlam/searxng-plugin-2factor) will not work as expected, as WebAuthn requires the canonical URL to being on the secure contexts (HTTPS).

 ### Configuring a mailer

-The official Docker image which this role uses to configure a NodeBB instance assumes that SendMail would be available as a mailer, which in fact is not.
+The official Docker image which this role uses to configure a SearXNG instance assumes that SendMail would be available as a mailer, which in fact is not.
 Therefore, sending emails with the default configuration fails with the error `error:sendmail-not-found`.
-The project [recommends](https://docs.nodebb.org/configuring/plugins/emailers/) to use third party mailers with plugins.
+The project [recommends](https://docs.searxng.org/configuring/plugins/emailers/) to use third party mailers with plugins.

 ## Troubleshooting

-The official forum is available at <https://community.nodebb.org/>.
+The official forum is available at <https://community.searxng.org/>.

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu nodebb` (or how you/your playbook named the service, e.g. `mash-nodebb`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu searxng` (or how you/your playbook named the service, e.g. `mash-searxng`).